retiman/leetcode/src/binary-search/README.md

 ## Standard Algorithm

-Looks for a specific element.
-Left and right indexes are always within bounds.
-Exiting the loop means the element was not found.
+Use this to check if an element exists in the array.
+The `left` and `right` pointers are always within bounds.
+Exiting the while loop indicates the element was not found.

 ```
 let left = 0, right = xs.length - 1;